terrymun/Fluidbox/README.md

 # Fluidbox
 Replicating and improving the lightbox module seen on Medium with fluid transitions.
+[View demo here](http://terrymun.github.io/Fluidbox/).

 ## Introduction
 Fluidbox was initially a simple personal challenge I set myself, with two simple aims &mdash; to replicate the distraction-free, fluid lightbox seen on [Medium](http://medium.com), and to improve on it such that it will allow linking to a larger-resolution image.
 The plugin deals with higher resolution, linked images elegantly, such that it only preloads them when users click on the thumbnails, therefore conserving bandwidth usage for your visitors and your server(s).